-Objects are placed in buckets and contain user data in whatever format it was uploaded in.
+Objects are hosted in buckets and contain user data in the format it was uploaded in.

 The object ID is the string key.

-Object Storage allows you to store objects in standard and cold storage.
-For more information, see the section Storage class.
+Object Storage lets you store objects in standard and cold storage.
+For more information, see Storage class.

 Object Storage supports the following operations with objects: